Anshul-bill/car-value-predictor/README.md

 # 🚘 Car Value Predictor

-**An AI-powered web application that predicts the resale value of a car based on specifications like brand, model, fuel type, kilometers driven, and manufacturing year — styled with a high-end Apple-like aesthetic.**
+**An AI-powered web application that predicts the resale value of a car based on specifications like brand, model, fuel type, kilometers driven, and manufacturing year**

 ![Car Value Predictor Screenshot](static/images/preview.png)